Amish Mennonite: Mennonite Christian Fellowship

 The Mennonite Christian Fellowship churches, also known as the "Fellowship churches", originated from several congregations separating from the Old Order Amish in the 1950s and 1960s.
 The congregations resembled the more conservative end of the Beachy Amish Mennonite constituency at that time.
 The two groups shared fellowship to the extent that these churches were incorporated into the Beachy affiliation.
 In 1977, however, some of the ordained men in these churches expressed concern about perceived worldly trends among the Beachy Amish.
 They met with other ordained Beachy Amish men.
 Some concerns included members baptized without a true Christian conversion, worldly fads in clothing and lifestyle, and churches conglomerating in communities instead of spreading out.
 After this meeting, the concerned men decided to withdraw from the Beachy Amish church fellowship, and organize the Mennonite Christian Fellowship.
 In 1978, these churches started holding their own annual Minister’s Meetings.
 They operate their own Christian day schools and use Sunday School materials printed by Rod and Staff Publishers of Crockett, Kentucky.
 They have sponsored missions in Nicaragua, Costa Rica, Honduras, and Paraguay.
 In 2006, the Fellowship churches had 1,518 members in 34 congregations.

 Other congregations

 A number of other Amish Mennonite congregations exist in an independent, unaffiliated setting.
 Most identify themselves in name as Conservative Mennonites or conservative Amish Mennonite and may hold fellowship with various Beachy or conservative Mennonite congregations.

 Two newer affiliated groups include Berea Amish Mennonite Churches and Ambassador Amish Mennonite Churches.
 There is also a small group of Old Beachy Amish congregations which still use the German Language.

 Membership and congregations

 Around the year 2000 there were 13 Amish Mennonite congregations in five states of the US.
 Membership of these congregations was 1,222.
 There were also 16 unaffiliated Amish Mennonite congregations in nine states with 737 members.

 Directory

-The Amish Mennonite Directory, published by Abana Books, lists Amish Mennonite congregations within Beachy, Fellowship, and unaffiliated constituencies.
-The directory includes detailed information, including household demographic and occupational data.
-The directory was published in 1993, 1996, 2000, 2005, 2008, and 2011.
+The Amish Mennonite Directory, published by Abana Books, lists Amish Mennonite congregations within Beachy, Fellowship, and unaffiliated constituencies; the directory includes detailed information, including household demographic and occupational data.